JDallimore99/DevSecOps/Exam/Exam Start to Finish.md

 - Fix the inspec control failures on the production machine manually (not using any automation), you can log in to the production machine using the ssh command
+- Explain how you manually (not using any automation) fixed inspec control failures

 To fix this enter into the prod machine and file ound with failures
 ```